 - Provides flexibility to your business: It gives you the benefit of running your business remotely from anywhere on the globe.
 It does not matter if you are working from your office or any other location.
 You can still do all the same things you could if you were physically present such as confirming and fulfilling orders.

 - Lack of self-branding: Under the dropshipping model, a seller cannot do self-branding as per their requirements.
 They never handle the product directly.
 The only thing they can do is provide customised order invoices.

 - Difficulty in quality control: The product is never accessed by the seller because orders are just confirmed and sold through dropshipping.
-The chances of poor quality control measures can increase without the sellers knowledge.
+The chances of poor quality control measures can increase without the seller’s knowledge.

 - Reduced profit margins: The model is quite cost-effective and maintenance-free so many sellers are adopting similar business models.
 Thus. competition is higher than in other models so profit margins are lower.

 - Dependence on OEMs: Here, sellers do not have the freedom to fulfill the items according to their preferences.
-They will have to accept guidelines by the manufacturers regarding their timing, working style, rate fluctuations, etc.
+They will have to accept guidelines from the manufacturers regarding their timing, working style, rate fluctuations, etc.

 Differences Between B2B Fulfillment and Retail Fulfillment